molmod/psiflow/docs/learning.md

     2. `model.train()` is called on the total dataset, which includes the newly sampled states.
     3. All objects (walkers, datasets, model) are saved in the output folder after training such that the run can be restarted from here.
-Walker temperatures are increased towards $T_{\textsf{final}}$ in preparation for the next iteration.
+    If the temperature ramp is enabled, this is also the point where walker temperatures are increased towards $T_{\textsf{final}}$ in preparation for the next iteration.

 - after completing all iterations, the function completes by returning the final dataset.